Arnav-28/Gradient-Descent-RAC/README.md

 ### Status : Completed

 ## Task 4 :
-This repository contains Python code that generates 50-60 random x, y coordinate points, where x represents a timestamp and y represents the position in a 1D plane.
+This task contains Python code that generates 50-60 random x, y coordinate points, where x represents a timestamp and y represents the position in a 1D plane.
 We use linear or polynomial regression to predict the next 5 points in the path.
 The code utilizes the matplotlib library to create an animation that visualizes the entire path over time.

 ## Steps to Complete the Task
 ### Dataset Generation